 Tesla struggled to make his idea a reality and suffered a nervous breakdown in 1905.
 Although he pursued his dream of a worldwide system until his death in 1943, he never fulfilled it himself.

 But he is considered the first person known to envision such a radical way of communicating.
 As fellow engineer John Stone put it, “He did dream and his dreams came true, he did have visions but they were of a real future, not an imaginary one.”

-The Early Days Of The Web
+The Theoretical Origins Of The Internet

 In 1962, Canadian philosopher Marshall McLuhan wrote a book called The Gutenberg Galaxy.
 In it, he suggested there were four distinct eras of human history: the acoustic age, the literary age, the print age, and the electronic age.
 At that time, the electronic age was still in its infancy, but McLuhan easily saw the possibilities the period would bring.

 McLuhan described the electronic age as being home to something called a “global village,” a place where information would be accessible to everyone through technology.
 The computer could be used as a tool to support the global village and “enhance retrieval, obsolesce mass library organization” of “speedily tailored data.”